 Emotions as food cravings

 Buried emotions come to the surface in the form of food cravings.
 One by one they move forward into the light, asking kindly for our attention so they can move on.
 The more intense the emotion, the more hell bent the craving feels.
 Food transmits energy and mood-altering properties not unlike those found in drugs, and we abuse it to experience what we want to feel, albeit temporarily.

 Distorted body image, weight issues and shattered self-esteem are a long time in the making.
 The inception of these mental hang-ups is at childhood and they’re often reinforced by our role models, the media, our peers and society.

 Throw away comments about eating habits, snide remarks about size and subtle food based conversational undertones carry an energetic vibration that we pick up on and subconsciously store.
 The power those words wield hold us in their grips on many levels.

-Making food choices and eating isn’t merely the act of choosing, chewing and swallowing.
-It is a complex journey that reaches right down into the concealed insecurities and as far back as your first memories of being fed.
+Making food choices and eating isn’t merely choosing, chewing and swallowing.
+It is a complex journey that reaches right down into concealed insecurities and as far back as your first memories of being fed.